 The emission factors used for the United Kingdom have been provided by DEFRA.
-The current iteration of the calculator uses DEFRA factors published on 22 June 2022.
+The current iteration of the calculator uses DEFRA factors published on 7 June 2023.
 Updated factors are published annually in July, the calculator will therefore be updated accordingly.

-For international countries, albert collaborated with the sustainability consultants at Building Research Solutions Ltd, who provided electricity and rail emission factors for countries outside the UK -(Appendix, table 1).
+For international countries, BAFTA albert collaborated with the sustainability consultants at Building Research Solutions Ltd, who provided electricity emission factors for countries outside the UK - (Appendix, table 1).
+The sources for these factors are listed in the Appendix, table 1 on page 25.